 The protagonist occupies a house and adopts a false identity to survive.

-The book handles domestic abuse, neglect, and dementia with a raw, secular realism.
+The book handles domestic abuse, neglect, and dementia with a raw honesty.
 There is no magical cure for Marla's condition, and Allison's father remains a looming, dangerous threat.
 The resolution is realistic and bittersweet: it emphasizes survival and self-agency rather than a perfect 'happily ever after.'

 A mature 15 or 16-year-old who appreciates poetic language and is interested in the complexities of the human mind.
-It is perfect for a student who feels misunderstood by their family or who has a close relationship with a grandparent facing health challenges.
+Readers who enjoy stories about found family and complex relationships may find this book particularly engaging.

 A 14-year-old will focus on the 'escape' and the suspense of getting caught.
 An 18-year-old will more likely connect with the nuanced psychological toll of dementia and the philosophical questions of identity.